 - Checks to be made payable to: "JB Jr Lfgd Comp Team.”

-Fill out both Competition Team Forms, have them signed by a Parent/Guardian and bring them to the try-out date - -, 2018 at -:-- PM Sign-In at the East Bath House Ocean (EBHO) - by the Lifeguard shack.
-Vehicle Parking in Field 6, walk west to the East Bath House (EBHO) and then south to the seawall.
+Fill out both Competition Team Forms, have them signed by a Parent/Guardian and bring them to the try-out date July 1st, 2019 at 3:00 PM Sign-In at the TBD .
+Vehicle Parking in TBD, walk TBD.

 New to 2014...